Below is a list of common terms used throughout Sift and a brief description of each one to help with the implementation process.

 CSV + SFTP

-One of our three data sync methods.
+One of our data sync methods.
 You are able to add data into Sift via a spreadsheet saved as a .csv.
 To automate this process in a secure way, use our easy-to-set-up SFTP integration.

 Custom Widget